 Equestrian drawing is a natural skill which was strengthened and informed by my close experience of horses over a long period.
 I draw in an expressive, almost abstract style, using media such as charcoal and ink, which enable me to work with immediacy.
 The result is a simple and elegant piece of art which shows the essence of the horse, whether this is a portrait drawing or whether it shows the horse’s energy in movement.

 In 2014 I was invited to exhibit at the prestigious Glasgow Art Club, and asked by Ilex Press, London, to write and illustrate a book which is now distributed world-wide and translated into different languages.
-I have also won an award for Best Drawing with the Society of Equestrian Artists, and I had a solo exhibition in Edinburgh in 2016.
+I have also won an award for Best Drawing with the Society of Equestrian Artists, and I had a solo exhibition, “The Horse in the Heart” in Edinburgh in 2016.
 The Jockey Club purchased the rights to one of my drawings for use in a new development at Sandown Park racecourse.